 Similar to OfferUp, just about anything can be sold on Letgo.
 Letgo also has a list of prohibited items like hazardous materials and items in violation of legal restrictions.
 When it comes to tech, just about any item can be sold on Letgo, in any condition with it’s working or broken.
 There’s no moderation, so it can be tough to know whether a phone for instance has been blacklisted or stolen.

 All devices sold on Swappa are required to be fully functional and phones must be ready for activation on their designated wireless carrier at the time of sale.
-Swappa’s support team also reviews every listing using verification photos to make sure the device matches the description.
-Swappa also checks the IMEI codes on phones to ensure a listed device hasn’t been reported lost, stolen, or blacklisted.
-Swappa is the only selling site that checks the IMEI before a phone can be sold online.
+Swappa’s support team reviews every listing using verification photos to make sure the device matches the description, and also checks the IMEI codes on phones to ensure a listed device hasn’t been reported lost, stolen, or blacklisted.
+Swappa is the only selling site that checks the electronic serial number before a phone can be sold online or locally.

 The OfferUp help page offers support for buying and selling, setting up your account and information on rules of using the selling app.
 For specific questions, OfferUp encourages people to connect with their support team on Twitter, or to fill out their online help form.